Your complete guide to Sunday roast dinners in Leeds.

 New York Street, Leeds City Centre

-Organic, local and responsible, Eat Your Greens is proudly taking on the world, one brunch at a time and show us how we can eat in a way that’s good for our bodies and the planet.
+Organic, local and responsible, Eat Your Greens is proudly taking on the world, one carefully curated dish at a time to show us how we can eat in a way that’s good for our bodies and the planet.
 The menu changes frequently, but there always seems to be plenty of mouthwatering options on the menu.

 Pieminister